The Great Meadow & Heritage Oak Tree

 The site has limited parking available.
 There are 40 parking spaces available for use in the Visitor Center parking area.
 Parking on designated public parking areas of East Evergreen Blvd. and Fifth Street are available as well; however street parking may also be used by the public and cannot be guaranteed.
 No parking is permitted on any grassy area adjacent to the Picnic Shelter.

 To apply for a permit to reserve the area for your activity, please complete an application form and return it to the park, along with a $100 application fee (see below).
-This form can be picked up in person at the visitor information desk at Pearson Air Museum, the Visitor Center, or the reconstructed stockade, or you can download it here.
-It can be submitted to the park at these places, mailed to the park at the address listed on the form, or emailed us.
+Learn more about obtaining an application form here.

 A $100 application processing fee is due with the application.
 This fee is non-refundable, and may be paid by check (made payable to National Park Service) or cashiers check only.
 Payment of the Application Fee does not guarantee that the National Park Service will issue a permit.
 Complex applications and proposed activities may require more extensive review; in these cases, a permittee may be charged an additional application fee.